Plot Patterns in Literature Activities

 The film features scenes of Detroit as Eminem drives from location to location throughout the city.

-Intel’s “Look Inside” campaign features humans who achieve remarkable feats.
+This campaign features humans who achieve remarkable feats.
 Jack Andraka develops a new method to detect cancer.
 Mick Ebeling who lost both arms during a bombing in South Sudan receives prosthetic arms.
 Erik Weihenmayer climbs all the top summits blind.
 Intel technology aids each person.

-Allstate features Mr. Mayhem who hints at what is about to happen.
+Allstate features Mr. Mayhem, who hints at what is about to happen.
 For example, a portable grill that is hastily put together leads to an explosion.
 A distracted driver wrecks his car.
 Raccoons inside the roof damage the attic.
 Each commercial ends with Mayhem telling viewers that by having Allstate, they will be better protected with trouble happens.

 Activity #2 – Sorting Text by Plot Structures